wizbl-git/java-brte2/docs/deployment/FullNode_Deployment.md

-# Deployment of SolidityNode and FullNode on the same host
+# Deployment of FullNode on the same host

 Create separate directories for fullnode
 ```